Government-Paid Paternity Leave

 • 2.
 When must I use my Government-Paid Paternity Leave by?
 Must it be taken immediately after my child’s birth?

 The leave can be taken flexibly within 12 months from the day your child is born.
 This is subject to mutual agreement between you and your employer.
-If the both of you cannot agree on the leave arrangement, the default is to take the leave in a continuous block of two weeks, within 16 weeks after your child is born.
+If both of you cannot agree on the leave arrangement, the default is to take the leave in a continuous block of two weeks, within 16 weeks after your child is born.

 • 4.
 I am a Permanent Resident/foreigner working in Singapore.
 Am I eligible for the Government-Paid Paternity Leave for my biological child?